Intermediate dimensions of Bedford-McMullen carpets with applications to Lipschitz equivalence: Introduction

 \section{Introduction}

 In dimension theory, the two most studied notions of dimension are the Hausdorff and box (also called Minkowski) dimension.
 For a specific set, a central question is whether its Hausdorff and box dimension are distinct or not.
 Intuitively, a dimension gap occurs when the set is inhomogeneous in space, and thus cannot be covered optimally by using sets of equal diameter.
-There are many sets in $\mathbb{R}^d$ which exhibit this phenomena: for example convergent sequences, elliptical polynomial spirals, attenuated topologists' sine curves; or dynamically defined attractors such as limit sets of infinite conformal iterated function systems, self-affine carpet-like constructions in the plane and sponges in higher dimensions; or images of sets under certain stochastic processes~\cite{burrell2020dimensions,Daw2021}; or even the connected component of supercritical fractal percolation~\cite{Bromanetal2013FractalPerc}.
+An important class of dynamically defined sets exhibiting this phenomena are self-affine carpet-like constructions in the plane and sponges in higher dimensions.
+There are many other sets in $\mathbb{R}^d$ whose Hausdorff and box dimensions differ: for example infinitely generated self-conformal sets, elliptical polynomial spirals, images of sets under certain stochastic processes~\cite{Burrell2022brownian,Daw2023}, or even the connected component of supercritical fractal percolation~\cite{Bromanetal2013FractalPerc}.

-A recent line of research has been initiated by Falconer, Fraser and Kempton~\cite{FFK2019} in order to get a better understanding of the subtle differences between the Hausdorff and box dimensions.
+A line of research has been initiated by Falconer, Fraser and Kempton~\cite{Falconer2020firstintermediate} in order to get a better understanding of the subtle differences between the Hausdorff and box dimensions.
 The idea is that by introducing a continuum of \emph{intermediate dimensions} which interpolate between these two notions of dimension, one can obtain more nuanced information about the geometry of the set.
 This is done by imposing increasing restrictions on the relative sizes of covering sets governed by a parameter $0\leq \theta\leq 1$.
 The Hausdorff and box dimension are the two extreme cases when $\theta=0$ and $1$, respectively.
-Throughout, the diameter of a set $F$ is denoted by $|F|$, its Hausdorff dimension by $\dim_{\mathrm H}F$ and its lower and upper box dimensions by $\underline{\dim}_{\mathrm B}F$ and $\overline{\dim}_{\mathrm B}F$.
+All sets we consider will be bounded and non-empty subsets of Euclidean space.
+The diameter of a set $F$ is denoted by $|F|$, its Hausdorff dimension by $\dim_{\mathrm H}F$ and its lower and upper box dimensions by $\underline{\dim}_{\mathrm B}F$ and $\overline{\dim}_{\mathrm B}F$.
 A finite or countable collection of sets $\{U_i\}$ is a \emph{cover} of $F$ if $F\subseteq \bigcup_i U_i.$